 Nintendo invented the phenomenon of home computer games, but has seen its original lead overturned by more aggressive competitors.
-For better or worse, it brought us the delights of Pokemon, the Super Mario Bros and other digitized characters who, during the 1980s and 1990s, managed to break out into broader popular culture.
-But more recently, Nintendo's one-time dominance has been undermined by new competitors.
+For better or worse, it brought us the delights of Pokemon, the Super Mario Bros and other digitised characters who, during the 1980s and 1990s, managed to break out into broader popular culture.
+More recently, Nintendo's one-time dominance has been undermined by new competitors.
 Long-time rival Sega fell by the wayside, but the company's hold over the home console sector was stolen by Sony in 2000, and further weakened by Microsoft's Xbox.
 Those twin rivals now dominate the market.
-Nintendo also faced competition in the handheld market, a segment in which it had enjoyed a virtual monopoly since the late 1990s.
+Nintendo also faced competition in the handheld market, a segment in which it had enjoyed a virtual monopoly since the late 1990s, from multiple competitors including smartphones.
 The company bounced back in 2006, delivering a stunning return to form with its Wii console, which reclaimed mastery of the sector through innovative technology and software designed to appeal to a broad family audience.
-However, Nintendo had appeared woefully unable to come up with a new device to succeed that now ageing device.
-A new console, the Nintendo Switch, finally launched in Spring 2017, and after a slow start, managed to win over a sizeable audience by the end of that year, causing group revenues for the year ending 2018 to more than double to around $9.5bn.
+However, Nintendo had appeared woefully unable to come up with a new device to succeed that ageing device.
+A new combined console and handheld combination, the Nintendo Switch, finally launched in Spring 2017, and after a slow start, managed to win over a sizeable audience, causing group revenues for the year ending 2018 to more than double.
+That recovery continued over the next two years, helped by the launch of a new handheld Switch Lite in 2019.
+Revenues for ye 2020 were Nintendo's best for a decade, equivalent to around $12bn, with net profit of $2.4bn.
+The Switch console had sold a cumulative total of 55.8m units by Mar 2020, more than any of the company's other consoles since the original NES system from the early 1980s and, of course, the Wii, still overall champion at a combined total of 101.6m units.
+The 3DS handheld device is still being marketed, but sales are in steep decline.
 Tatsumi Kimishima stepped down as CEO in summer 2018 to be succeeded by Shuntaro Furukawa.

 Which agencies handle advertising for Nintendo?
 Find out more from the Adbrands Account Assignments database